tsorman/ImmutableQueue/README.md

 # ImmutableQueue
-A Java Implementation of an Immutable Queue implementing the standard Queue interface.
+A Java Implementation of an Immutable Queue using the standard Queue interface.

 ```
 public interface Queue<T> {